-- 4. Go to question 4 and select, RCR for Engineers - 5.
-You should then see that the course has been added
+5. Go to question 4 and select "RCR for Engineers"

-- 6. Complete The Integrity Assurance Statement before beginning the course - 7.
-Once you have completed the course (12 modules with 80% or better on the individual quizzes) send a screen shot of your completion report to the graduate academic administrator, Kiley Clapper (kclapper@mit.edu).
+- 6. Complete the Integrity Assurance Statement before beginning the course. - 7.
+Once you have completed the course (10 modules with 80% or better on the individual quizzes) send a screen shot of your completion report to the Academic Programs Office (cee-apo@mit.edu)